fish-quant/big-fish/docs/source/detection/spots.rst

 Compute signal-to-noise ratio
 =============================

+.. currentmodule:: bigfish.detection

-Compute a signal-to-noise ratio (SNR) for the image:
+Compute a signal-to-noise ratio (SNR) for the image, based on the detected
+spots:

 .. autofunction:: compute_snr_spots